Scaling Down Deep Learning with MNIST-1D: Introduction

 \section{Introduction}

-By any scientific standard, the Human Genome Project was enormous: it involved billions of dollars of funding, dozens of institutions, and over a decade of accelerated research \cite{lander2001initial}.
-But that was only the tip of the iceberg.
-Long before the project began, scientists were hard at work assembling the intricate science of human genetics.
-And most of the time, they were not studying humans.
-The foundational discoveries in genetics centered on far simpler organisms such as peas, molds, fruit flies, and mice.
-To this day, biologists use these simpler organisms as genetic ``minimal working examples'' in order to save time, energy, and money.
-A well-designed experiment with Drosophilia, such as \citet{feany2000drosophila}, can teach us an astonishing amount about humans.
+The deep learning analogue of \textit{Drosophila melanogaster} is the MNIST dataset.
+Drosophila, the fruit fly, has a life cycle that is just a few days long, its nutritional needs are negligible, and it is easier to work with than mammals, especially humans.
+Like Drosophila, MNIST is easy to use: training a classifier on it takes only a few a minutes whereas training full-size vision and language models can take months of time and millions of dollars \cite{sharir2020cost}.

-The deep learning analogue of Drosophilia is the MNIST dataset.
-A large number of deep learning innovations including dropout, Adam, convolutional networks, generative adversarial networks, and variational autoencoders began life as MNIST experiments \cite{srivastava2014dropout, kingma2014adam, lecun1989backpropagation, goodfellow2014generative, kingma2013auto}.
-Once these innovations proved themselves on small-scale experiments, scientists found ways to scale them to larger and more impactful applications.
+But in spite of their small size, both test systems have had a major impact on their respective fields.
+A number of seminal discoveries in medicine, including multiple Nobel prizes, have been awarded for work performed with fruit flies.
+Early work in genetics --- work that paved the way for the Human Genome Project, which involved billions of dollars of funding, dozens of institutions, and over a decade of accelerated research \cite{lander2001initial} --- was performed on fruit flies and other simple organisms.
+To this day, experiments on Drosophila are a cornerstone of biomedical research.

-They key advantage of Drosophilia and MNIST is that they dramatically accelerate the iteration cycle of exploratory research.
-In the case of Drosophilia, the fly's life cycle is just a few days long and its nutritional needs are negligible.
-This makes it much easier to work with than mammals, especially humans.
-In the case of MNIST, training a strong classifier takes a few dozen lines of code, less than a minute of walltime, and negligible amounts of electricity.
-This is a stark contrast to state-of-the-art vision, text, and game-playing models which can take months and hundreds of thousands of dollars of electricity to train \cite{sharir2020cost}.
+Meanwhile, MNIST has served as the initial proving ground for a large number of deep learning innovations including dropout, Adam, convolutional networks, generative adversarial networks, and variational autoencoders \cite{srivastava2014dropout, kingma2014adam, lecun1989backpropagation, goodfellow2014generative, kingma2013auto}.
+Once a proof of concept was established in small-scale experiments, researchers were able to justify the time and resources needed for larger and more impactful applications.